prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ## Step 7 – Open the Kubernetes Dashboard

-Minikube ships with integrated support for the Kubernetes Dashboard — a web UI that lets you visualize resources, deploy apps, and manage your cluster.[web:19][web:28]
+Minikube ships with integrated support for the Kubernetes Dashboard — a web UI that lets you visualize resources, deploy apps, and manage your cluster.

 1. In **Command Prompt**, run: